keiran-rowell/keiran-rowell.github.io/talks.md

 # Invited Talks

 ## 2025
+- [Internal, w/ Dr Daniel Luque] "Frozen Samples, Melting Servers: The CryoEM and AlphaFold data explosion" - Research Data Experience Seminar, *The University of New South Wales*
 - "Working with ProteinFold: high performance protein structure prediction from a simple spreadsheet" -- Melbourne Bioinformatics Meetup, *The University of Melbourne*
 - [Guest tutorial] "Protein Structure Prediction" -- Current Trends in Biotechnology (BABS2011), *The University of New South Wales*